mohsin84/whatsaround/README.md

 <li>MVVM (Model View ViewModel)</li>
 </ol>

 The project is complete.
-Just download it and run it.
+Just download it and run it after changing Client_ID and Client_secret ids with your ids.
+Go to <a href="https://developer.foursquare.com/docs/api/getting-started">foursquare developer page</a> to generate your id.